-The Medicine of Music Fundraising Campaign
+The Medicine of Music - Fundraising Campaign 2021

 Most of us have experienced a wide range of emotions that have stemmed from the pandemic and the effects it has had on our society.
 The arts, and in particular music, have brought us great solace in these very difficult times.

-Additionally, the OCM spent the summer of 2020 performing concerts outside hospitals and senior care homes, giving residents, patients, and healthcare workers a needed mental reprieve from the struggles of the pandemic.
+Additionally, the OCM continues performing concerts outside hospitals and senior care homes, giving residents, patients, and healthcare workers a needed mental reprieve from the struggles of the pandemic.

 This season we are aiming to double the number of these performances in order to bring the healing effects of music to those who need it most.

 We thank you for your contributions which allow us to pursue these essential activities during the pandemic.

 Additionally, the Board of the OCM matched all contributions, up to $10,000.
 We thus raised over $20,000 which is going directly to those who benefit most from the “medicine of music.’’

 Thank you for your support, we sincerely appreciate it!